jundalisay/superblist/content/en/research/kepler/harmony/book-3/chapter-03.md

 For instance, between 2 and 5, that is 4 and 10, the arithmetic mean is 7, which is not harmonic, because 7 is not consonant either with 4 or with 10, by Proposition V.

 Then operate according to the rule.

 The resulting numbers will be 14, 20, and 35, with the excesses 6 and 15.
 Thus 20 ought according to the ancients to be declared the harmonic mean, because as 14 is to 25 (that is 2 to 5), so 6 is to 15.

 But the ears completely repudiate 20^35 (in other words 4:7) and 14:20 (in other words, 7:10).

 Therefore in the harmonic divisions of Chapter 2, the number of means emerging is the same as the number of divisions, minus one.

 Also “mean” in those sections is in fact taken in its stricter sense, that in a string harmonically divided into unequal parts, it is the greater part, or the number expressing it.
-Thus 2 is the harmonic mean be­ tween 1 and 3; 3 is that between 1 and 4 and 2 and 5; 4 between 1 and 5; 5 between 1 and 6 and 3 and 8.
+Thus 2 is the harmonic mean between 1 and 3; 3 is that between 1 and 4 and 2 and 5; 4 between 1 and 5; 5 between 1 and 6 and 3 and 8.

 Apart from these there are also some other means, which are not subject to this law of the division of the whole string into two parts, but are included in our general definition, and divide not a single string, as in the previous Chapter, but the proportion of strings, into lesser consonant proportions.